MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/_index.md

 {{< hint green >}}
 ### [<span class="smallicon">🚀</span> Lita](/utopia/vekllei/landscape/boroughs/lita)
 The borough of [Lita](/utopia/vekllei/landscape/boroughs/lita) is the home of rocketry in Vekllei.
-It is the site of the Lita Cosmodrome, and its towns help built the rockets that send Vekllei to space.
+It is the site of the historic Lita Cosmodrome, and its people help built the rockets that send Vekllei to space.
 {{</hint>}}

 {{< hint green >}}
 ### [<span class="smallicon">🌋</span> Miyatvousi](/utopia/vekllei/landscape/boroughs/miyatvousi)
 The borough of [Miyatvousi](/utopia/vekllei/landscape/boroughs/miyatvousi) is a slice of Vekllei's renowned volcanism.
-Dominated by gorgeous lava-flows and vaporous steam pools, the land of Miyatvousi is alive.
+Dominated by gorgeous lava-flows and vaporous steam pools, the land of Miyatvousi is alive with fire.
 {{</hint>}}

 {{< hint green >}}
 ### [<span class="smallicon">🌿</span> Santes](/utopia/vekllei/landscape/boroughs/santes)
+The borough of [Santes](/utopia/vekllei/landscape/boroughs/santes) is an isolated place of old magic and exquisite coastal scenery.
+Its charm is informed by its deep connection to the spirits and a history of religious mysticism.
 {{</hint>}}

 {{< hint green >}}
 ### [<span class="smallicon">🐉</span> Troll](/utopia/vekllei/landscape/boroughs/troll)
+The borough of [Troll](/utopia/vekllei/landscape/boroughs/troll) is a great place to reconnect with the earth through its large national park and preserved lava fields.
+The sagas tell that the borough was the site of a troll city.
 {{</hint>}}

 {{< hint green >}}
 ### [<span class="smallicon">⛵️</span> Yana](/utopia/vekllei/landscape/boroughs/yana)
+The borough of [Yana](/utopia/vekllei/landscape/boroughs/yana) is a peaceful agricultural borough famous for its fresh produce.
+Its famous 'Devil's Geysers' are a must-see.
 {{</hint>}}

 {{</section>}}